 Are you a student seeking a full-time job, co-op or internship?
 Then the NC State Engineering Career Fair (ECF) is the place to go.

-The fall 2018 NC State Engineering Career Fair will be held Tuesday, September 18, and Wednesday, September 19, at the McKimmon Center on NC State’s campus.
+The spring 2018 NC State Engineering Career Fair will be held Wednesday, February 6, 2019, at the McKimmon Center on NC State’s campus.

 This bi-annual free event is one of the largest engineering career fairs in the nation, drawing in thousands of participants from NC State and other colleges and universities in North Carolina and across the nation.

 With more than 200 registered companies, government agencies and academic units in attendance representing fields in energy, manufacturing, automotive, finance, insurance, software development and other sectors of the economy – the opportunities are limitless.